Frequently Asked Questions About Direct Primary Care

 How does health insurance work in a direct primary care practice?

-- We do not accept health insurance of any kind, and will not bill health insurance for any services we provide.
+- Patients can still use their existing health insurance as normal for medication, outside labs, diagnostics, vaccines, referrals, etc. However, we do not bill health insurance for any of our services, as these are included at no cost with membership.
 We have decided to go this route to allow more time for our patients, and to remove the barriers to providing quality and affordable healthcare imposed by insurance companies on patients and doctors.
-Patients can still use their existing health insurance for medication, outside labs, diagnostics, and vaccines.
-Many people prefer to use the negotiated discounts we have obtained on these services instead of using their health insurance.
+Even so, many people prefer to use the negotiated discounts we have obtained on many services instead of using their health insurance in order to save money.

 Do you accept Medicaid patients?